donaldmunro/TangoCamera/README.md

 The only other element of the UI requiring some explanation is the leftmost button which can be used to reset the Tango pose origin (calls TangoService_resetMotionTracking).

-TangoCamera should also be uploaded to the Google Play Store soon.
+TangoCamera is available from the Google Play Store at [https://play.google.com/store/apps/details?id=to.ar.tango.tangocamera&hl=en](https://play.google.com/store/apps/details?id=to.ar.tango.tangocamera&hl=en)